 Each Interview is a New Opportunity to Connect

-Alyssa Gelbart is founder and president of Point Road Group, a global career consulting and personal branding firm.
+Alyssa Gelbard is founder and president of Point Road Group, a global career consulting and personal branding firm.
 “Send thank you’s after each round of interviews, even if you met with the same person each time,” she recommends.
 “It shows your continued interest and it’s still about leaving a positive impression.”
 And, she adds, make sure to personalize each note.
 Don’t simply send the same message to everyone you met with.
 They may compare notes!

 A Best Practice Example